AKA: Alaska-Yukon-Pacific Exposition Master Plan, Seattle, WA

 Structure Type: built works - exhibition buildings - exposition buildings

-Designers: Howard and Galloway, Architects and Engineers (firm); Olmsted Brothers, Landscape Architects (firm); John Debo Galloway (structural engineer); John Galen Howard (architect); John Charles Olmsted (landscape architect)
+Designers: Howard and Galloway, Architects and Engineers (firm); Olmsted Brothers, Landscape Architects (firm); John Debo Galloway (civil engineer); John Galen Howard (architect); John Charles Olmsted (landscape architect)

 Dates: constructed 1907-1909